06.05, Katowice AWS Summit Poland

 Basically,we’ve collected tools that are used during event-based scenarios (serverless for some people) in one bag called “BaseGear”:

-NOTE: We suggest moving the configuration of the DynamoDB Stream and the DynamoDB Table to a separate file in another directory.
-It simply makes the structure tidier and better organized:
+We suggest moving the configuration of the DynamoDB Stream and the DynamoDB Table to a separate file in another directory.
+It simply helps keep the structure tidy and organized:

 Lambda function trigger configuration in AWS console: